tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

   market_cap = sp500_companies_csv.loc[:, ["Symbol", "Market Cap"]]
   ```

-* When plotting a DataFrame, set the index to a specific column to ensure the desired chart labels are displayed (ex. the x-axis labels on a line or bar chart).
+* When plotting a DataFrame, set the index to a specific column to ensure the desired chart labels are displayed (for example, the x-axis labels on a line or bar chart).

 * Use the `nlargest()` function to return the top `n` number of rows based on a particular DataFrame column.

   ![nlargest-function](Images/nlargest-function.png)

-* A bar chart is best suited for comparing the values of several variables of the same type, which, in this case, are the market caps of the top 20 companies in the S&P 500.
+* A bar chart is best suited for comparing the values of several variables of the same type, which in this case are the market caps of the top 20 companies in the S&P 500.
 The plot shows the varying market cap values of the top 20 market cap companies in the S&P 500.

   ![bar_chart](Images/bar.png)